 Screening Process

 Application of the search string (see SI Methods and Fig. S1) to Scopus and Web of Science databases, combined with references from the SBL, yielded 28,331 results .
-Pre-screening eliminated conference abstracts, spurious matches, duplicates, and incomplete records, narrowing the corpus to 13,823 unique citations ( Fig. 1 Fig. S2).
+Pre-screening eliminated conference abstracts, spurious matches, duplicates, and incomplete records, narrowing the corpus to 13,823 unique citations ( Fig. 1, Fig. S2).
 The unique citations were screened according to the following criteria: 1) the study made substantive use of ESI; 2) ESI was applied in a decision context; 3) the predicted or realized outcome of an ESI-based decision was compared to that under an alternative information set; and 4) the difference in outcome was translated into some measure of societal benefit.
 Reviews were excluded as they do not present original data.
 Through a machine-learning assisted title and abstract screening process, trained on 1,072 documents reviewed by the team, 770 documents out of the 13,823 unique citations met the criteria and were included in full text screening.
-Full text reviews result in 170 documents that met all criteria ( Fig. 2 Fig. S2).
+Full text reviews resulted in 170 documents that met all criteria ( Fig. 2, Fig. S2).

 Figure 1.
 Citation retrieval and pre-screening results.
 Documents noted as “Include” proceeded to title/abstract screening stage (see Fig. 2)